-Name / position Contract Terms per annum Total remuneration per annum Nicholas Castellano Executive Director Yes US\$180,000 per annum until 31 March 2020, reduced to US\$120,000 from 1 April 2020.
+Name / position Contract Terms per annum Total remuneration per annum Nicholas Castellano Executive Director Yes US\$120,000 per annum.
 Remuneration increases to US\$180,000 once the Group achieves at least three consecutive months of 40 HCD drum sales.
-Contract ended on 1 April 2021, upon which any party may terminate the agreement by giving at least 2 months notice.
+Contract has no specified end date but either party may terminate the agreement by giving at least 2 months notice.
 No termination benefits apply other than outstanding and owing consultant fees at the date of termination.
 US\$120,000 William Tarantino CEO Chemical Division Yes US\$235,000 per annum.
-Contract ended on 1 September 2021 and was automatically renewed for 1 year.
+Contract ended on 1 September 2022 and was automatically renewed for 1 year.
 Employee's contract may be terminated at any time by the Group without cause or by voluntary resignation by the employee, provided that 90 days notice is given.
 Employee is entitled to 3 months of base salary plus unreimbursed expenses, accrued leave or other entitlements.
 US\$235,000